bijoutrouvaille/fireward/readme.md

 ## Rules Syntax

 Fireward tries to keep things simple by mostly using syntax that already exists from the two languages it compiles to: Firestore Rules and Typescript.
 Basic steps are: 1.
 Define a type 2.
 Assign it to a route.
-The .ward file is essentially the Firestore Rules file, augmented with Typescript types.
+The .ward file is essentially the Firestore rules augmented with Typescript types.

 Fireward will wrap the code with the boilerplate
 ```